SillyTavern weekly news: Seven days of morning briefings compiled so you don’t have to scroll Reddit at 4am. You’re welcome.

 What Is It?!
 Another AI Character Card Editor?!

 ..Ahem.
-The Grimoire is a free (free indeed!), browser-based AI character card editor built for those.
+The Grimoire is a free (free indeed!), browser-based AI character card editor I made.
 So no downloading, no installing, and nothing to setup or configure.
 It’s designed to be field by field, iteratively, with structure.

 It supports V3 spec and exports both PNG and JSON, so don’t worry about what platform you’re using.
 As long as it’s able to read a standard-format character card, you’re golden.
 It’s not designed to be just a SillyTavern character card editor, even if that is my primary platform.